 In 2000 a vast, nation-wide enterprise saw the memories of local people recorded for the “Millennium Memory Bank” project, involving the BBC and the British Library.
 Our part of this project, which was funded by the Scottish Borders Council, was called “The Scottish Borders Memory Bank”, an abundance of tapes and transcripts being deposited at The Heritage Hub: Scottish Borders Archive and Local History Centre (Hawick).
 For the entire archive, see item 158 here.
 Only the transcriptions involving St Boswells people are included below ; the Village Hall’s archive also preserves a set of the recordings.
 Here Bill Blackwood tells wartime stories to Richard Johnson; Willie Brown talks to Richard Johnson about the river & golf course, 1940s beggars & vagrants, etc.; Anne Cessford shares with Anne Melrose her memories of working at the Charlesfield munitions factory during WWII; Margaret Cox, Jessie Irvine and Ella Thomson remember what life was like in the Land Army; the Rev. Bruce Neill reminiscences with Anne Melrose about his first impressions of St Boswells (he arrived in 1995); Alison Reed tells Wendy Ball about her family as vets in the community; and Agnes Rutherford (eldest resident) recounts her memories about living and working in the village to Willie Brown.
 In addition, we have three transcripts of testimonies by Charlotte Blain, Joan Leid and Winnie Smith, in which the interviewer is not named.

 Unfortunately, the names of many of the individuals in the following photo gallery are unclear or even lost.
-For instance, see the picture of three people, two women standing on either side of a man (c.
+For instance, see (in the Lots more photos section) the picture of three people, two women standing on either side of a man (c.
 1950s).
 Probably two members of staff from the Buccleuch Hotel, with a kennelman?
 Even more mysterious is the second photograph below, taken outside the old cricket pavilion (in the late 1950s?).
 Willie Scott (umpire for many years, from a great cricketing family) is second from the left, in the back row.
 The other umpire at the right-hand end is Tommy Henderson.
 What were they playing at?

 The first St Boswells school photograph is from 1960/61, of classes P6 and 7.
 We’ve managed to identify some but not all of the pupils.
 Rear L to R: Jim White, John Robertson, Colin Robertson, Conrad Grebalski, …..
 Alcorn.
 Middle L to R: ? , Jim Fleming, Dave Scott, Evelyn Brown, Pauline Blackwell, Sandra Black, ?, Bill Stephens, Keith Ritchie, Phil McCall.
 Front L to R: Jean Marjoribanks, Hazel Swinton, Helen Scott, Cathy Welsh, Stella Hotson, Susan Thompson, Gwen Windram, Christine Mabon, Janet Craw, Wilma Lindsay, Shelagh Drummond, Margaret Cartner.
 The second school photo (in colour) is a bit later, probably mid-1960s.
 Here Bill Rae is still the headmaster.